sfc-aqua/quisp/doc/running-demos.md

-Purification is too complicated to detail here, but is defined by both the _purification circuit_ to be executed and the _scheduling discipline_ used too select Bell pairs for use from among the available resources (at the moment, all schemes implemented use only perfect trees;
+Purification is too complicated to detail here, but is defined by both the _purification circuit_ to be executed and the _scheduling discipline_ used to select Bell pairs for use from among the available resources (at the moment, all schemes implemented use only perfect trees;
 pumping and banding are not supported).